syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 .. important::

-   Not all the opcodes can be specified in burst groups.
-Currently, only loads, stores, floating point loads/stores, atomics, and fences are supported.
+   Currently, RVV, calls and branches can not be generated in a burst group.
+If an unsupported opcode is specified in the custom burst group, it will be generated outside this group.

 Following is an example of the ``burst`` key: